- The PlayStation Edition of the Totes Mathematical Top Ten Game List for Every Console Ever!

 9. F-Zero.
 1990.
 (Nintendo) Travel to the amazing year 2560 and behold the brutal yet popular sport of F-Zero racing!
 Nintendo wanted a first party series of games which utilized their new “Mode 7” graphics and they delivered in spades.
 This game set a huge standard for both racing games in general and the concept of what racing would look like in the distant future.
 The game was widely praised by critics, though the lack of multiplayer racing definitely hurt its legacy.
 A lot of people took what F-Zero did and added considerable improvements, including Nintendo themselves who took a lot of what worked with F-Zero but swapped out space Ferraris for go karts.
 Still, it was a wildly important and influential game and everyone loved the hell out of it.

 8. Final Fantasy VI (Final Fantasy 3 in North America).
 1994.
 (Square) Final Fantasy had already been a staple of the RPG genre.
 It was third release of the series in North America and the sixth in Japan.
 Every previous release had been reasonably great.
 Particularly Four (Final Fantasy 2 in the U.S.) and Five.
 But Six was a god damned masterpiece of balanced storytelling, artwork, and gameplay.
-You played as a whole slew of misfit characters with no true protagonist who all come together to defeat a power hungry clown god.
+You played as a whole slew of misfit characters, with no single true protagonist, who all come together to defeat a power hungry clown god.
 The game also had a heavy steam punk feel to it, which was far different than the medieval themes which dominated the earlier games, but would be a theme for the majority of FF games which were subsequently released.
 This was just about as good as RPGs could get at the time.

 7. Star Fox.
 1993.
 (Nintendo) One of the great things about the SNES was the ability to expand the power of the system using chips within the game cartridges themselves.
 A particularly strong chip was developed which could render polygons into something approaching 3D.
 It was known as the FX chip and while it wasn’t used in very many games, it was a pretty big breakthrough.
 Star Fox was the first game to use the hardware and to say that it made a splash is underselling it.
 The graphics were wonderful but the game was equally great.
 It was essentially a rail shooter with the standard powerups and boss battles one might expect in a space ship shmup, but the 3D made it extremely immersive.
 Plotwise, you were a fox who hangs out with some other animals and seeks to destroy the armies of a giant flying head while doing the occasional barrel role.
 What’s not to love?